TheresaLui/SelfHelpContent_v2/articles/problemscopingques.search/problemscopingques-indexer-create-issue.md

     "fileAttachmentHint": "",
     "formElements": [
         {
-            "id": "create_error_message",
+            "id": "problem_description",
             "order": 1,
             "controlType": "multilinetextbox",
-            "displayLabel": "What is the error you received?", "required": false,
+            "displayLabel": "Please provide the error you received and any additional information you'd like to share.", "required": true,
             "useAsAdditionalDetails": true
         },
         {
+            "id": "indexer_name",
+            "order": 2,
+            "controlType": "textbox",
+            "displayLabel": "What is the name of the indexer you tried to create?", "required": true,
+            "useAsAdditionalDetails": false
+        },
+        {
             "id": "interface",
-            "order": 2,
+            "order": 3,
             "controlType": "dropdown",
-            "displayLabel": "What did you use to create the indexer?", "watermarkText": "Choose an option",
+            "displayLabel": "How are you creating the indexer?", "watermarkText": "Choose an option",
             "dropdownOptions": [
                 {
-                    "value": "Azure Portal",
+                    "value": "azure_portal",
                     "text": "Azure Portal"
                 },
                 {
-                    "value": "REST API",
+                    "value": "rest_api",
                     "text": "REST API"
                 },
                 {
+                    "value": "sdk",
-                    "value": "Azure SDK (C#, Java, Javascript, Python)", "text": "SDK"
+                    "text": "Azure SDK (C#, Java, Javascript, Python)" },
-                },
                 {
                     "value": "other_answer",